John Mackenzie, 5th Earl of Cromartie: Early life

 He is the only child of Roderick Mackenzie, 4th Earl of Cromartie and his second wife, the former Olga (née Laurence) Mendoza (d.
 1996).
 His mother, who was previously married to Peter Mendoza, was a daughter of Stuart Laurance of Paris.
 From his father's first marriage to Dorothy Downing Porter, he has two elder half-sisters, Lady Julia Blunt-Mackenzie and Lady Gilean Blunt-Mackenzie.

 His paternal grandmother was Lady Sibell Lilian Mackenzie, suo jure Countess of Cromartie, who married his grandfather, Lt.-Col. Edward Walter Blunt later Blunt-Mackenzie DL (the eldest son of Maj.-Gen. Charles Harris Blunt of Adderbury Manor).

 He was educated at Rannoch School, Perthshire and at Strathclyde University, Glasgow, Lanarkshire, Scotland.

-Career
+Biography

 Lord Cromartie is registered as a Member of the Institution of Explosives Engineers (M.I.Exp.E.) as an explosives engineer.

-He has held the position of Chief of Clan Mackenzie since 1980, wrote the book Selected Climbs in Skye, published in 1982.
+He has held the position of Chief of Clan Mackenzie since 1980.
 He succeeded to the titles of 5th Baron Castlehaven, of Castlehaven, 5th Viscount Tarbat, of Tarbat, 5th Baron MacLeod of Castle Leod, and 5th Earl of Cromartie on 13 December 1989.
 The seat of the Earl is at Castle Leod, Strathpeffer, Ross-shire.

+For most of his life he has been an active mountaineer and he has made first ascents of numerous climbs.
+He has been a member of the Scottish Mountaineering Club and was elected as the President of the club in 2013.
+He also wrote the SMC climbing guidebook Selected Climbs in Skye, which was published in 1982.
+He has been a trustee of the Scottish Mountaineering Trust, a charity which promotes and supports health, education and recreation in the mountains of Scotland and elsewhere, and he played a central part in brokering the Letterewe Accord on public access rights to the Letterewe estate in the 1990s, prior to the general Scottish Land Reform of 2003.

+He is an enthusiastic collector of agates and specimens from his collection have been displayed at the National Museum of Scotland.